 U.S. Army Pueblo Chemical Depot, Colorado

-The original stockpile stored at the U.S. Army Pueblo Chemical Depot consisted of 2,613 U.S. tons of mustard agent in projectiles and mortar rounds.
+The stockpile stored at the U.S. Army Pueblo Chemical Depot consisted of 2,613 U.S. tons of mustard agent in projectiles and mortar rounds.
 PEO ACWA worked together with the community to select neutralization followed by biotreatment to destroy the chemical weapons stockpile stored at the depot.
 Additionally, Static Detonation Chamber, or SDC, technology was selected to augment the baseline technology to destroy problematic chemical munitions that cannot be easily processed through the main plant.
 The Explosive Destruction System, a type of explosive destruction technology, destroyed problematic munitions in Pueblo from 2015 to 2018.

 Blue Grass Army Depot, Kentucky